 We are partnering with KingdomCity in their amazing new plant in Phnom

 Penh, Cambodia.
 This church is already touching lives across the city, and will provide safe accommodation for students and other young people as part of the initiative.
 Harbourside is partnering by resourcing both financially, and with teams going over to assist with whatever is needed.
-Our teams will be going over in October 2016, and then in July 2017.
 If you are interested in being a part of what God is doing in Cambodia, email Eddy – email@example.com

 Kiwis for the Himalayas – India